Fernando Sarney

-His rise has been shadowed by legal controversies, including money laundering and tax evasion investigations (Operation Faktor, 2006-2010).
+Fernando José Macieira Ferreira Araújo da Costa Sarney (born 7 January 1956) is a Brazilian football administrator and a member of the FIFA Council.

+Personal life and career

+He is a son of the former President of Brazil José Sarney.

 In 2009, Sarney won a court injunction, preventing the newspaper O Estado de São Paulo from publishing "his indictment on corruption charges".
 The newspaper published an article linking Sarney to a political scandal, Senate Secret Acts.

-Critics accuse him of leveraging media power and political connections to influence judicial and electoral processes.
-His CBF appointment reignited debates about elite capture of Brazilian institutions and political interference in football governance.
+Sarney has been a FIFA Council member since 2015.